2026 Vendor Ranking

 Best choice by buyer scenario

-Uvik Software wins the engineering-led, Python/data/AI-heavy scenarios.
+Our comparison favors Uvik Software for the engineering-led, Python/data/AI-heavy scenarios.
 It intentionally does not win packaged storefront, mobile-only, low-cost-junior, creative-first, or pure-research scenarios, where specialists fit better.

 Recommended vendor by scenario, with the main watch-out and an alternative.
 Uvik Software is not forced to win scenarios outside its specialization.